kravinskylev/kravinskylev.github.io/_posts/2015-05-14-Diffipedia.md

  rudimentary an algorithm is impossible, but the algorithm certainly provides interesting alleys to poke around in.
 For example, after seeing that Germany seems to have less about the actual pleasure of eating food, I looked at the article myself.
 And guess what?
 The German paragraph about the hedonistic value of food is a single sentence.
-Meanwhile, the english article contains numerous references to pleasure, taste, and joy across multiple paragraphs.
+Meanwhile, the English article contains numerous references to pleasure, taste, and joy across multiple paragraphs.

  ________________________________________________________________________________